Flat bands and superconductivity induced by periodic strain in monolayer graphene: Results and Discussion

 In practice, a flat band with a high degeneracy of electronic energy levels is always accompanied by symmetry breaking and an FM state in a correlated system\cite{PhysRevB.85.085209,PhysRevLett.111.126804,doi:10.1021/acs.nanolett.1c01972,AMielke1991,PhysRevLett.69.1608}.
 Here, we use the $k-$space magnetic susceptibility $\chi$ to indicate that there is an actual tendency from antiferromagnetism to ferromagnetism.
-We initially verify the AFM of the half-filled clean system in the insert of Fig.~\ref{FigX}, in which the $\chi(q)$ curve has a peak at the $K$ point.
+We initially verify the AFM of the half-filled clean system in the inset of Fig.~\ref{FigX}, in which the $\chi(q)$ curve has a peak at the $K$ point.
 Doping holes until $n=0.4$, $\chi(q)$ at high symmetry points are not prominent.
 As $A$ grows to over 0.2, the changed susceptibility pattern has a significantly enhanced peak at the $\Gamma$ point, suggesting FM in the strained system.
 Therefore, transitions of $P_{\alpha}$ and $\chi$ indicate the particularity of strength $A\sim0.2$, and strain building up the flat band is proven to induce novel correlated phenomena in the SLG system.
-Notably, the critical strength $A=0.2$ yields the change in carbon-carbon distance $\delta_{a}/a_{0}$ of approximately 12.7$\%$.
+Notably, the critical strength $A=0.2$ yields the amplitude of periodic strain $A_{0}$ equal to $0.1\sqrt{3}a_{0}$, so the change in carbon-carbon distance $\delta_{a}/a_{0}$ is approximately 12.7$\%$.
 Compared to strain of 25.0$\%$ which can be achieved in graphene\cite{science1157996,Shu2022graphene}, we suggest our results are meaningful to studies on real materials.
 We also show the finite-size analysis in Fig.~\ref{SMLeffect}.

 As the appearing ferromagnetism suggests the possibility of symmetry breaking, considering the half-filled case, here, we use the magnetic structure factor $S$ and density of states at the Fermi energy $N(0)$ to confirm the effect of strain on symmetry breaking, which may be related to transitions of superconductivity and magnetism.
 We perform an equal-time calculation to obtain a larger lattice size $L=12$, which is meaningful for obtaining accurate results, especially for the energy bands around the Fermi energy.